api3dao/old-api3-docs/docs/next/grp-requesters/become-a-requester.md

 To fund a particular Airnode, a requester instructs the Airnode to derive a _designated wallet_ for the requester  using the Airnode's ID and the requester's requesterIndex.
 Once the wallet is created it must be funded using the public address returned by the command`derive-designated-wallet`.
 Each Airnode keeps a list of requester designated wallets that can access the Airnode.
 Learn more about [designated wallets](../reference/protocols/request-response/designated-wallet.md).

 Client contracts endorsed by a requester will have access to all Airnodes the requester has funded.
-This allows the requester to cover the gas cost when accessing an Airnode.
+This allows the requester to cover the gas cost when executing an Airnode.
 However this does not cover the cost of API data that the Airnode serves, see [API Provider Fees](fees.md#api-provider-fees).
 Requesters need to keep their designated wallets topped off if they want the Airnodes to fulfill requests made by their endorsed client contracts.

 Since the designated wallet is recorded in the cloud provider (i.g., AWS) where Airnode functions live, there are no on-chain transaction gas costs when deriving a designated wallet.

-::: tip Custodial Wallet
+::: warning Designated Wallets are custodial
 The requester should keep in mind that a designated wallet is custodial, i.e., the Airnode keeps the private key, and the funds are trusted with the Airnode.
 Therefore, a requester should not fund a designated wallet with more then they can trust the Airnode with.
-Learn more about custodial designated wallets in [Fees](fees.md#airnode-execution-fees).
+Learn more about custodial designated wallets in [Fees > Airnode Fees](fees.md#airnode-fees).
 :::

 To fund an Airnode simply tell any Airnode to derive a _designated wallet_ for your requesterIndex.
 This will return the public address of the wallet so you can fund it.